mfertel/TidyTuesday/README.md

 ## Goals of TidyTuesday

-- The goal if TidyTuesday is to make learning data analysis skills easier by working with real-world datasets.
+- The goal of TidyTuesday is to make learning data analysis skills easier by working with real-world datasets.
 - Participants are encouraged to explore the data and search for interesting relationships, while practicing their data tidying and plotting techniques.
 - As a result, a visualization, a model, or some other peice of output using R (or another language) should be created.